Asia stocks slide as coronavirus fears return

 TOKYO (Reuters) - Asian shares fell sharply on Friday and oil prices extended losses on growing concerns that a resurgence of coronavirus infections could stunt the pace of recovery in economies reopening from lockdowns, or even lead to fresh restrictions.

-MSCI’s broadest index of Asia-Pacific shares outside Japan slid 1.52%, after a strong run-up in recent weeks.
-Australian stocks dropped 1.89%, while shares in China fell 0.45%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slid 1.2%, after a strong run-up in recent weeks.
+Australian stocks dropped 1.57%, but shares in China erased losses to trade 0.03% higher after Beijing’s pledge to continue with capital market reforms.

-Oil futures slumped for a second consecutive trading session due to worries about weak global energy demand, which weighed on commodity currencies and boosted the safe-haven dollar.
+Oil futures slumped for a second consecutive trading session due to worries about weak global energy demand, which boosted the safe-haven dollar.

 The Chinese yuan headed for its biggest daily decline in two weeks, underscoring investors’ risk-averse mood in Asia.

-The U.S. Treasury yield curve flattened, which suggests that a heightened sense of dread about the economic outlook is returning to financial markets.
+The U.S. Treasury yield curve flattened, indicating a heightened sense of dread about the economic outlook is returning to financial markets.

 “Fear has a nasty habit of feeding on itself,” analysts at Mizuho Securities wrote in a research note.

-“So it is not hard to project a ‘second bear wave’ in markets from a ‘second wave’ of infections; as economies re-open, especially in markets that have rebounded... in defiance of all the uncertainties that the world is beset with.”
+“So it is not hard to project a ‘second bear wave’ in markets from a ‘second wave’ of infections; as economies re-open, especially in markets that have rebounded ... in defiance of all the uncertainties that the world is beset with.”

 The three major U.S. stock indexes fell more than 5% on Thursday, posting their worst day since mid-March, when markets were sent into freefall by the abrupt economic lockdowns put in place to contain the pandemic.